bwat47/joplin-wrapped-line-indent/docs/ADR/001-position-keyed-cache.md

 **Positive:**

 - Each line receives an independently correct indentation measurement.
-- Per-keystroke flicker across all lines after the edit point is eliminated by the fallback cache, which is position-independent and survives `line.from` shifts.
+- Per-keystroke flicker across all post-edit lines is eliminated by the fallback cache.
-- Flicker on first render is minimised by fallback widths once available and by character-width estimates after line padding is known; after full document replaces, both caches are cleared and visible lines rely on estimates or fresh measurement.
 - Memory usage is bounded by viewport size for the primary cache.
 - Cache invalidation is explicit and auditable via `measurementSignature` and `clearMeasurementCaches`.

 **Negative:**

-- Lines that scroll off-screen lose their primary cache entry and require a re-measurement round-trip when they return.
-In practice this is one frame of latency and is covered by the fallback cache, but it is a cost that the prefix-only strategy does not incur.
+- Lines scrolling off-screen lose their primary cache entry and require a re-measurement round-trip on return (covered by the fallback, but a cost prefix-only caching doesn't incur).
-- The fallback cascade (`measuredWidth ?? fallbackWidth ?? estimatedWidth`) must be understood by anyone modifying `addDecorationsForLine`.
-Incorrect changes to cache key normalisation (e.g. the checkbox pattern) can cause fallback misses that reintroduce flicker.
+- The fallback cascade (`measuredWidth ?? fallbackWidth ?? estimatedWidth`) in `addDecorationsForLine` must be understood by maintainers.
+Incorrect changes to cache key normalization (e.g. the checkbox pattern) can silently reintroduce flicker.
-- The `incompleteMeasurementRefreshSpent` guard is a subtle invariant: it resets on any `externalRefreshTrigger` and is consumed by the first incomplete-measurement retry.
-Callers adding new update paths must ensure they set `externalRefreshTrigger` appropriately or the retry budget will not reset.
+- `incompleteMeasurementRefreshSpent` resets on any `externalRefreshTrigger`; new update paths must set that flag appropriately or the retry budget won't reset.